Surya-Ray1/Credit-Card-Fraud-Analysis/README.md

 2. dbt + Spark (in Databricks):

-dbt (data build tool) is used to plan and execute transformations in a DAG (Directed Acyclic Graph) manner within the Databricks lakehouse. dbt's built-in documentation feature provides visibility into data lineage, enhancing collaboration and preventing redundant transformations.
+dbt (data build tool) is used to plan and execute transformations in a DAG (Directed Acyclic Graph) manner within the Databricks lakehouse. dbt's built-in documentation features provides visibility into data lineage, enhancing collaboration and preventing redundant transformations.
 The transformation process creates three schemas (bronze, silver, and gold) following a medallion architecture, with the gold layer containing tables in a star schema format.
 Resulting tables in each schema are saved in the Databricks-provisioned S3 bucket.